forcedotcom/cli/releasenotes/sfdx/README.md

 These changes are in the Salesforce CLI release candidate.
 We plan to include these changes in next week's official release.
 This list isn't final and is subject to change.

+* CHANGE: Vroom, vroom, the project to [open-source Salesforce CLI](https://developer.salesforce.com/blogs/2021/02/open-sourcing-salesforce-cli-update-feb-2021) continues to speed along!
+This week we moved these commands into the [plugin-community](https://github.com/salesforcecli/plugin-community) plug-in:

+    * `force:community:create`
+    * `force:community:publish`
+    * `force:community:template:list`

+    They all work the same as before.
+Go build a community.

 * CHANGE: If you specify an invalid scratch org definition file with the `force:org:beta:create` command, we now display more information in the error to help you troubleshoot the problem.
 When the beta command becomes generally available, the equivalent GA command `force:org:create` will also display the improved error message.

 * CHANGE: The `force:source:*` commands display a warning when they find a `.forceignore` file that incorrectly uses the backslash (`\`) as a folder separator.
 The correct syntax is to use the slash (`/`), same as the [`.gitignore` syntax](https://git-scm.com/docs/gitignore).
 While we currently accept both separators, we plan to stop supporting the backslash soon.